Written by

-If you aim to boost your SAT scores, there's no better way than to write as many practice SAT tests as possible.
-They will make you improve in the areas you are weak in and be prepared for the actual exam on test day.
+If you aim to boost your SAT scores, there’s no better way to write as many practice SATs as possible.
+They will help you improve in the weak areas and prepare you for the exam on test day.

-The good news is there are a number of free practice tests for SAT available online.
+The good news is that several free practice tests for the SAT are available online.
 The challenge is to know where to find them.

-Which is exactly why we're writing this guide.
-We'll share where you can access all the free practice tests.
-They resemble the actual SAT even if they aren't all official practice tests.
+That is why we’re writing this guide.
+We’ll share where you can access all the free practice tests.
+They resemble the SAT even if they aren’t all official practice tests.
+However, for the most authentic and aligned experience, utilizing the College Board's official practice tests is crucial.
 These SAT practice tests will help you fine-tune your strategies and ace the SAT.

 Let’s get going!

-In order to succeed at a test, you want to practice on tests that resemble the original one as accurately as possible.
+To succeed at a test, you want to practice on tests that resemble the original one as accurately as possible.
+Taking SAT practice tests under realistic conditions helps simulate the test environment and gauge academic progress.
 In the case of the digital SAT, CollegeBoard is where you turn to.

 The CollegeBoard offers you two ways to access the official practice tests.